The Serious and Not So Serious Aspects of a Mexican Summer

 The cost of air conditioning in Mexico

-In essence, the goverment subsidizes the cost to a certain degree of usage.
+In essence, the government subsidizes the cost to a certain degree of usage.
 If you over consume, which is easy to to if you’re used to central air conditioning, the government penalizes the home owner with much higher rates not only for that month but for a year or more, until you show you’ve learned your lesson.

 Ways to handle a Mexican coastal summer